 Traditionally, the only way to liquidate your home equity without taking out a loan was to sell the house and move.
 That’s a major disruption to your life and your household’s life, especially if you’re in the process of buying or starting a business.

-With Sell & Stay, you don’t have to make that decision.
-Just sell your home to EasyKnock and collect the agreed-upon equity.
+With a sale-leaseback, you don’t have to make that decision.
+Just sell your home and collect the agreed-upon equity.
 But instead of moving, you stay in place as a tenant.
 Without the hassle or emotional upheaval of leaving your home, you can focus on starting and growing your business.

 How Does It Work?

-When EasyKnock buys your home, you sign a leaseback agreement specifying the purchase price, rent, and lease term.
+When you sell your home, you sign a leaseback agreement specifying the purchase price, rent, and lease term.
 You keep paying rent until you’re ready to buy back your home or move.

 It’s a particularly attractive option for aspiring business owners because you don’t need proof of income or great credit.
-EasyKnock isn’t concerned with your personal finances – it’s all about your home and its value.
+It’s all about your home and value.

 If you’re a homeowner exploring financing solutions for new business opportunities, consider how you can can use your home equity to start a business.
 Consult a financial advisor today to see what options are available to you.